Frequently Asked Questions About the United States National CAD Standard® (NCS)

 The plans for the areas do not need to follow a comprehensive floor plan—they can appear by themselves, with a key plan on each sheet.
 Reference each plan using the match line indicator symbol UDS-06.

 Note: The use of sheet type designator 1 series for these conditions is also implied in Figure 04.13.
-Having said all this, and depending upon your situation, if there is a compelling reason for you to locate the larger scale plans on sheet type designator 4-series sheets, do so.
+Having said all this, and depending upon your situation, if there is a compelling reason for you to locate the larger scale plans on sheet type designator 4-series sheets, do so. - We do a lot of multi-family residential, hotels, etc. Similar to the divided floor plans above, would these best be placed in Section 4 or as part of Section 1?

 For unit plans such as those that would appear in an apartment complex, hotel, etc., I would use sheet type designator 4 series sheets for the larger scale plans.
-However, you could use sheet type designator 1 series sheets depending upon your situation.
+However, you could use sheet type designator 1 series sheets depending upon your situation. - When placing a drawing block on the sheet grid, must the insertion point be exactly where the grid boundary lines intersect or can it be anywhere within that particular grid area?
+How should details in detail boxes be placed?

-6. Nowhere in your document do you define the difference between a "drawing" and a "sheet".
+have been indicated that way, the lower left hand corner of a drawing block does not need to be located at the lower left hand corner of a drawing module.
+It is very common for a drawing block to encroach into a portion of an adjacent drawing module. - Nowhere in your document do you define the difference between a "drawing" and a "sheet".
 I have a problem with the word "sheet" when referring to a drawing.
 I started drafting in 1963 and I have always created drawings not sheets.
 Every tab page in your document is labeled as "Uniform Drawing System (UDS)" (CSI's designation).
 For example, under the tab "Drawing Set Organization" you discuss a drawing set content comprising Procurement "Drawings", Contract "Drawings", Resource "Drawings", Addenda "Drawings", and Modification "Drawings" then you go on to talk about "Sheet" Identification and "Sheet" Types.

 This document, in my opinion, is full of contradictions as to what is a "drawing" and what is a "sheet".
 Everywhere the word "sheet" is used the word "drawing" could be used instead.
 Please explain.